rubicon-project/pbs-java-bidder-generation/README.md

 1. Clone the bidder-generation-tool repository with "git clone git@github.rp-core.com:rgoncharuk/bidder-generation-tool.git" command

-2. Run with command `mvn clean package exec:java -Dexec.args="arg1 arg2"`, where arg1 is input .json file with bidder data and arg2 - path to PBS server directory.
+2. Run with command `mvn clean package exec:java -Dexec.args="arg1 arg2"`, where `arg1` is input .json file with bidder data and `arg2` - path to PBS server directory.
 Path can be relative to bidder-generation-tool or absolute, separated by space only, e.g.:
 `mvn clean package exec:java -Dexec.args="src/test_input.json C:/prebid-server-java"`

-5. After completion you may check the results in your local PBS directory or project.
+3. After completion you may check the results in your local PBS directory or project.

+## Spring Boot update

+Added POST /generate endpoint that consumes .json bidder properties file and generates necessary PBS files from it.

+Steps:

+1. Same as above;

+2. Run with command `mvn spring-boot:run -Dspring-boot.run.arguments="arg1"`, where `arg1` is a path to PBS server directory;

+3. Send a POST request to `http://localhost:8080/generate` with a header `Content-Type : application/json` and json body containing bidder description properties.

+4. Check the results in your local PBS directory or project.